sons-of-sarlacc/macros/doctor-buff-by-tell.md

 Built on the shoulders of wookies.
 This macro will doctor buff on tell.
 Needs improvement for eating bivoli and havla.

 ## Alias
 You only need to run the alias once per session.
-Change all instances of `<name>` to your character's name.
+Replace `<name>` with your character's name.

 ```
 /alias :a /alias <name> /ui action toolbarPane04;/pause 4;/ui action toolbarPane05